oracle/rwloadsim/docs/ERRORLIST.md

 You have been using the abort statement and $abortnice is in effect.
 It should only be used when no other possibilities exist.
 Consider using exit in stead.

+### RWL-297 warning: "All arguments are positional in a generated executable"
+When generating an executable for direct execution of rwl scripts, all arguments are rwl files during generation, and are positional at execution..

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.